0xdevo/EGCERT-Reverse-Challenges/cookieMonster/README.md

 Decrement the edi by 1 </br>
 And if you look at the "edi" value it will equal to 0xC and out filename is only 0x6 so let’s modify it and continue</br>
 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/cookieMonster/6.png)
-The "unk_1338520" contain the right charter but encoded and it compare it with the generated charters of the first file So in order to get the right char we need to invert the xor formula We know that the generate function start from 70 after increment So
+the “unk_1338520” contain the right charters but encoded and it compare it with the generated charters of the first file so in order to get the right char we need to invert the xor formula we know that the generate function start from 70 after increment so
 70 xor 1D = m
 71 xor 10 = a
 72 xor 0 = r
-so the right word will be "marshmallow "
+so the right word will be “marshmallow “

-After the competition is finished it going to generate the second part of the flag, i called the function "generate_2"
+after the comparison is finished it going to generate the second part of the flag , i called the function “generate_2”
 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/cookieMonster/7.png)
 what this function dose is take the third char of "Monster" word which is s = 0x73 and increment it with 1 then xor it with the first char of the second file it continue do this 9 times which is the length of the file name
 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/cookieMonster/8.png)